arcanearronax/govee_lights/README.md

 hub.set_color(kitchen_light_id, r=GOVEE_COLOR_MAX / 2, g=GOVEE_COLOR_MAX / 2, b=GOVEE_COLOR_MAX / 2)
 ```

-The user is able to set the temperature of the color of the light by running the commands below.
+The user is able to set the temperature[^1] of the color of the light by running the commands below.

 ```python